-Types of storyboard: Word and PowerPoint
+Types of e-learning storyboards: Word and PowerPoint

-Storyboarding in Word
+Create e-learning storyboards in Word

-Storyboarding in PowerPoint
+Create e-learning storyboards in PowerPoint

 For a more visual e-learning storyboard, Microsoft PowerPoint does the job.
-Not only does PowerPoint come with many built-in tools for incorporating visual elements, but it also provides more space than a Word document to drag them around, allowing a more flexible design.
-We’ve put together a free PowerPoint storyboard template to help you get started.
+Not only does PowerPoint come with many built-in tools for incorporating visual elements, but it also provides more space than a Word document to drag them around, allowing for a more flexible design.

+Don’t want to start from scratch?
 We’ve put together the ultimate e-learning storyboard guide with downloadable templates to help you get started.

 Regardless of the type of document you create, here are some tips for writing your e-learning storyboard:

-Define your learning objectives
+1. Define your learning objectives

 Like with any plan to create e-learning, define your learning objectives ahead of the creation process.
 Setting clear goals for what new knowledge or skills you want your learners to walk away with from each section of your course will help ensure you don’t include any irrelevant content.

-Consider your learners’ needs
+2. Consider your learners’ needs

 With clear learning objectives in mind, consider your learners’ backgrounds and learning needs to identify the best way to share knowledge with them.
 For example, if you’re designing a skills training program for sales professionals, consider how experienced your learners already are in sales.
 Taking their existing knowledge and skills into consideration allows you to design a more personalized experience that accounts for what information they do (and don’t) need.

-Decide on learner assessments
+3. Decide on learner assessments

 Identifying how you will evaluate your learners’ progress is just as important as identifying what knowledge you want to share with them.
 For example, will there be a short exercise or quiz at the end of a course section?
-Assessments not only give learners a chance to recap their new knowledge, but the insight into their progress also allows you to share more meaningful feedback.
+E-learning assessments not only give learners a chance to recap their new knowledge, but the insight into their progress also allows you to share more meaningful feedback.
 Assessments can also help measure how effective your learning content is.

-Create your storyboard
+4. Create your e-learning storyboard

 Now that you’ve identified the learning objectives and have taken your learners’ needs into consideration, it’s time to write your e-learning storyboard.
 Briefly write out the basic idea for each section and emphasize the key points.
 Including too many details upfront can leave too little wiggle room for any changes or additions.
 It’s also important to plan the order of your content to ensure a meaningful flow.

-Identify the multimedia elements you’ll include
+5. Identify the multimedia elements you’ll include

 Will you need a graphic to illustrate a concept somewhere in your course?
 Does a specific section need a video?
 Be sure to identify where in your e-learning content you’ll need multimedia elements so you can leave enough room for them.